+A. The size of the adjustment was based upon a newly approved State Plan Amendm ient

+(SPA).

+PMPM size of adjustment

+В. The size of the adjustment was based on pending SPA.

+Approximate PMPM size of adjustment

+C. Determine adjustment based on currently approved SPA.

+PMPM size of adjustment

+D. Other

+υ.
+Please describe

+Trease describe

+iv. hano es in legislation.

+list the changes.

+casc ist the changes.

+For the list of changes above, please report the following:

+Α. The size of the adjustment was based upon a newly approved State Plan Amendment ient

+(SPA).

+PMPM size of adjustment

+В. The size of the adjustment was based on pending SPA.

+Approximate PMPM size of adjustment

+C. Determine adjustment based on currently approved SPA

+PMPM size of adjustment

+D. Other

+Please describe

+^

+\

+v. ✓ O ther

+Pl ease describe:

+^

+\vee

+Α. The size of the adjustment was based upon a newly approved State Plan Amendm ent

+(SPA).

+PMPM size of adjustment

+В. The size of the adjustment was based on pending SPA.

+Approximate PMPM size of adjustment

+C. Determine adjustment based on currently approved SPA.

+٠. PMPM size of adjustment

+1 111 111 5120 Of adjustitions

+D. Other

+υ. ~

+Please describe

-For the e list of changes above, please report the following: A. The size of the adjustment was based upon a newly approved State Plan Amendmen (SPA).
-PMPM size of adjustment ıt В. The size of the adjustment was based on pending SPA.
-Approximate PMPM size of adjustment C. Determine adjustment based on currently approved SPA PMPM size of adjustment D. Other Please describe ^ her lease describe: A A. The size of the adjustment was based upon a newly approved State Plan Amendmen (SPA).
-PMPM size of adjustment t В. The size of the adjustment was based on pending SPA.
-Approximate PMPM size of adjustment C. Determine adjustment based on currently approved SPA.
-PMPM size of adjustment D. Other Please describe Program adjustments are included each year to compensate for payment timing differences in the CMS 64.9 reports, PIHP enrollment mix changes, capitation rate policy adjustments, implementation in new service areas, the addition of new services, and other lump sum payments.
-Due to technical limitations in the WMS, please refer to this section in the pre-print for detailed adjustment explanations.
+Program adjustments are included each year to compensate for payment timing differences in the CMS 64.9 reports, PIHP enrollment mix changes, capitation rate policy adjustments, implementation in new service areas, the addition of new services, and other lump sum payments.
+DUE TO SPACE LIMITATIONS IN THE WMS, PLEASE REFER TO THIS SECTION IN THE PRE-PRINT FOR A DETAILED DESCRIPTION.